-The National WWII Museum is now open.
-Following Louisiana Governor John Bel Edwards’ proclamation and New Orleans Mayor LaToya Cantrell’s safe reopening plan, the Museum will operate at reduced capacity while enacting new safety measures, including advance online ticket purchases, social distancing guidelines throughout pavilions and galleries, and enhanced sanitizing and cleaning protocols.
+The National WWII Museum is now open with safety measures in place, including advance online ticket purchases, capacity controls throughout pavilions and galleries, and enhanced sanitizing and cleaning protocols.

 To help ensure public safety and avoid crowds, timed ticket purchases will be required.
 It is strongly recommended that visitors pre-purchase Museum admission online in advance.
 Tickets are now available for advanced purchase.